 - What to Say, What Not to Say (strategies for the difficult questions and conversations that arise around illness and death)

-In-service programs are planned by the Director of Volunteer Services.
-All current volunteers will receive notification of upcoming educational presentations in advance.
+In-service programs are planned by the Volunteer Coordinator All current volunteers will receive notification of upcoming educational presentations in advance.

-Those who drive on behalf of Talbot Hospice (doulas, in-home companions) must provide proof of auto insurance and be current with Motor Vehicle Association regulations.
+Those who drive on behalf of Talbot Hospice must provide a copy of their auto insurance liability limits and be current with Motor Vehicle Association regulations.